jerryhgladinet/docs/admin/source/chapter03.rst

     WORKER NODE PROPERTIES

-You may need to modify worker node properties when you setup SSL and the DNS name for the cluster.
+You may need to modify the worker node properties when you setup SSL and the DNS name for the cluster.

 **Node Name**